 The subjects studied are English, Mathematics, Science, Religious Studies, Latin, History, Geography, Computer Science and Technology, Art, Modern Languages, Music, Drama, PE and Games.
-Personal, Social and Health Education are catered for within our REAL Programme.
+Personal, Social and Health Education is delivered in dedicated lessons and through Tutor times.

 In Year 8 pupils continue to study Spanish, with French also being introduced.
+Pupils will either continue their study of Latin or follow an English Development course designed to improve their literacy skills.

 For Year 9 pupils are given further choices: they continue to study one main language (French or Spanish) and choose two optional subjects from the following list: Art, Computer Science, Drama, French, Latin and Music.
 This options system allows pupils to play to their strengths and gives more time to their areas of interest.
-With the exception of languages, it is not a requirement to take an optional subject in Year 9 in order to take it at GCSE.
+With the exception of languages, it is not a requirement to take an option subject in Year 9 in order to take it at GCSE.